-DEGREE PROGRAM DESCRIPTION
+DEGREE PROGRAM DESCRIPTIONS

-PNWCC offers a two-year Associate of Arts Degree in Biblical Studies.
-The core degree courses consist of the same general academic requirements in the humanities and sciences found at other colleges, but from a biblical worldview perspective.
-Numerous electives are available in biblical studies as well as practicum opportunities for our students to earn credit while working in the community.
-Whether or not the student intends to go into ministry, PNWCC offers a solid academic background coupled with biblical worldview perspectives in each area of study.
+PNWCC offers a two-year Associate of Arts (AA) in Biblical Studies and a two-year Associate of Arts (AA) in General Studies.
+The only difference between the two programs is the electives.
+All elective credit hours are taken in the Biblical Studies course category for the AA in Biblical Studies program.
+The AA in General Studies allows you to take electives in various course categories.
+The core degree courses consist of the same general academic requirements in the humanities and sciences found at other colleges but from a biblical worldview.
+Whether or not the student intends to enter ministry, PNWCC offers a solid academic background coupled with a biblical worldview in each study area.